swiftlang/swift-org-website/_posts/2024-02-13-summer-of-code-2023-summary.md

 * Mentee: [Delkhaz Ibrahimi](https://github.com/dkz2)
 * Mentor: [Franz Busch](https://github.com/FranzBusch)

 The goal of the project was to develop a native [Memcached](https://memcached.org) connection abstraction for the Swift on Server ecosystem.
 This connection was implemented using `SwiftNIO,` offers native Swift Concurrency APIs and integrates well with the rest of the server ecosystem.
-The benefit of using Swift Concurrency for building such client is that it can make use of [Structured Concurrency](https://developer.apple.com/videos/play/wwdc2023/10170/) which brings cancellation, executor awareness, and simple integration with [distributed tracing](https://github.com/apple/swift-distributed-tracing) in the future.
+The benefit of using Swift Concurrency for building such client is that it can make use of [structured concurrency](https://developer.apple.com/videos/play/wwdc2023/10170/) which brings cancellation, executor awareness, and simple integration with [distributed tracing](https://github.com/apple/swift-distributed-tracing) in the future.

 The focus during the project was implementing the Memcache [meta command protocol](https://github.com/memcached/memcached/wiki/MetaCommands) and offering basic `get` and `set` functionalities.